It sure can be hard to pick just one when you are staring down a whole litter of adorable Rottweiler puppies!

 Rottweilers that are well-bred, well-socialized, and well-trained will be able to get along with other family dogs and perhaps confident family cats.

 But other smaller family pets like reptiles, birds, and rodents end up in harm’s way far too often with a Rottweiler.

 It is vitally important to introduce the new Rottie puppy to any other dogs in your family before you make the commitment just to be sure the two will get along reasonably well.

 However, the company of another family dog will never be a substitute for your company when it comes to a Rottweiler.
 Rottweilers want to be with their people and no other companion will be an adequate stand-in.

 Consider Bringing an Experienced Rottie Owner With You to Choose Your Puppy

 If this is your first time selecting a Rottweiler puppy from a litter at a breeder’s facility, understand this can be stressful.

 There is a lot of pressure.
 Reputable breeders with good reputations often have a waiting list for each puppy they produce and you may be very aware of the long and impatient line of owners behind you.

 While this isn’t for everyone, you may want to just ponder the idea of asking an experienced Rottweiler owner who has been through the process before to come with you.

 This way, you can make the best use of your time visiting the breeder’s kennel and meeting the puppies in person.
-While you are playing with the puppies and taking a look around, your friend can be evaluating each puppy and chatting up the breeder.
+While you are playing with the puppies and taking a look around, your friend can be evaluating each puppy and chat with the breeder.